vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 70

 sāstras, like eating from a skull, bathing in and tasting of ashes of cremated corpses, carrying a laguḍa staff, putting up wine-cups and worshipping the deity in them, will secure all material and immaterial desires: these teachings are outside the Veda.
 84\.
-Also some of the teachings of the Pasupatas and the Saivas in which compatible and incompatible elements are indiscriminately mixed are likewise outside the Veda, The Pasupata system is as follows: there are individual souls which are called pašus, cattle, and their overlord is Siva, the Lord of Cattle.
+Also some of the teachings of the Pasupatas and the Saivas in which compatible and incompatible elements are indiscriminately mixed are likewise outside the Veda, The Pasupata system is as follows: there are individual souls which are called paśus, cattle, and their overlord is Siva, the Lord of Cattle.
 To assist the souls Siva has composed the Paficādhyāyi.100 There the five Categories are explained, namely, Cause, Effect, Injunction, Yoga and the Cessation of Misery.
 The Cause is of two kinds, material and instrumental.
 Rudra is the instrumental cause and a sixteenth part of him is the material cause.
 The Effect comprises the elements from Mahaf to earth.
 The Injunction is stated to comprehend principally a number of rites, secret practices, bathing and lying in ashes etc. 182 The Yoga is said to be concentration and the muttering of formula, OM etc. The Cessation of Misery is held to be release; thus the five Categories are enumerated.--The term "cessation' of misery" means total and final cessation of misery.
 The system holds that this cessation or release is defined by the annihilation of all the qualities of the differential soul.
 This conception of God is held by the Saivas as well as the others.
 And this view of God is entirely, incompatible with Scripture, for it is revealed in śruti that the Supreme Brahman is both the material and the

 71